Reading time

 When it comes to CTR, video ads are clear winners.
 A combination of a brand-driven video and a discount offer achieved a CTR of 8.33%.

-We also included the culturally familiar German term “Winterschlussverkauf” (winter clearance sale) in the creative.
+We also included the culturally familiar German term “Winterschlussverkauf” (winter clearance sale).
 Small localization details like this can make all the difference between success and failure in a foreign market.

 📌 Originality & truly localized messaging